Dealing with separation anxiety in pets

 - If the separation anxiety is more extreme, your pet may have to be gradually accustomed to you getting ready to go out (such as picking up the keys and putting on shoes) in small doses, then be exposed to small periods of being alone - but never expose them to the full experience of your absence for hours if this is the anxiety trigger.
 If the anxiety is this extreme, we really do advise speaking to a vet first.

 - Exercise and mental stimulation can help calm a lonely pet!
 Schedule daily walks and play - a midday walk with a Pawshake pet-sitter as well as a morning and afternoon walk with you is an option for the extra energetic dog.
-Add extra puzzles and chew toys and hide treats around the house for them to 'hunt' (check out our guide to creative feeding).
+Add extra puzzles and chew toys and hide treats around the house for them to 'hunt' (check out our guide to enrichment feeding).
 For cats, extra spots to perch, climb and enjoy the view out of a window can also help.
 Check out our guide to DIY dog toys, DIY cat toys and DIY scratch posts!

 What should you NOT do?